-This quick & easy Chilli Paneer recipe features crispy paneer cubes stir-fried with crunchy onions, peppers and whole red chillies in an umami-packed sauce.
-It's a delicious Indo-Chinese dish ready in 25 minutes, best served with rice or noodles.
+This quick & easy, restaurant-style Chili Paneer recipe features crispy paneer cubes stir-fried with crunchy onions, peppers, and whole red chilies in an umami-packed sauce.
+It's a popular Indo-Chinese dish ready in 25 minutes, best served with rice or chowmein.

-The best part about this recipe is that a simple tweak in the sauce allows you to enjoy it as an appetizer or a weeknight meal.
+The best part about this recipe is that a simple tweak to the sauce lets you enjoy it as an appetizer or a weeknight meal.

 Jump to: